 TMB is the main public transport operator in Catalonia and a benchmark public mobility company in Europe and the world.
 Transports Metropolitans de Barcelona (TMB) operates the Bus and Metro network jointly on behalf of Àrea Metropolitana de Barcelona (AMB).
 TMB works to take citizens to wherever they want to go in Barcelona and to further ten towns in the metropolitan area, using the surface transport (bus), the underground (metro) and several leisure transport services.
 TMB works together with Barcelona and metropolitan authorities to improve constantly its services: making them accessible to all, shortening distances and going towards a cleaner and sustainable mobility.
 All this effort is possible thanks to TMB workers, more than 8.000 people.
 Moreover the transport services, the company counts on the TMB Foundation, which ensures the conservation of TMB heritage and promotes the values of public transport through social and cultural activities.

 Practice makes perfect – something we also know at CO-APS.
-This week, a pilot was lauched in four cities across Europe, where CO-APS will be
+Last week, a pilot was launched in four cities across Europe, where CO-APS will be